 8B.
 Agricultural Products Act Modified Penalties Revenue Account

-(1) An agency special purpose account called the Agricultural Products Act Modified Penalties Revenue Account (referred to in this section and section 8C as “the Account”) is established under section 16 of the Financial Management Act 2006.
+(1) An agency special purpose account called the Agricultural Products Act Modified Penalties Revenue Account (referred to in this section and section 8C as the Account) is established under section 16 of the Financial Management Act 2006.

 (2) The Director General shall ensure that all money received in the Department as payment of modified penalties or other amounts in connection with infringement notices given under section 8A is credited to the Account.